intel/pmem-csi/docs/install.md

 [webhook](design.md#pod-admission-webhook).
 If those are not used, then certificate creation can be skipped.
 However, the YAML deployment files always create the PMEM-CSI controller StatefulSet which needs the certificates.
-Without them, the `pmem-csi-intel-com-controller-0` pod cannot start, so it is recommended to create certificates or customize the deployment so that this StatefulSet is not created.
+Without them, the `pmem-csi-intel-com-controller` pod cannot start, so it is recommended to create certificates or customize the deployment so that this Deployment is not created.

 On OpenShift, certificates can be created automatically as described in https://docs.openshift.com/container-platform/4.6/security/certificates/service-serving-certificate.html.